What is a catalytic converter?

 How long does a catalytic converter last?

-You can expect a cat to last for at least 10 years, with many continuing to work until the end of the car’s life.
+You can expect a catalytic converter to last for at least 10 years, with many continuing to work until the end of the car’s life.
 However, they can fail prematurely in certain circumstances, which can lead to a very hefty bill.
 If you only make short journeys, where the engine hasn’t had a chance to warm up properly, the cat may not work as it should and may need replacing before the car’s a decade old.

 What happens when a catalytic converter goes wrong?

-A cat malfunction can be caused by a number of things.
+A malfunction can be caused by a number of things.
 If you only do very short journeys, it may become clogged up with carbon deposits, while fluids like oil and coolant can also affect it.
 If there’s anything wrong with the air flow to the catalytic converter, like a faulty lambda sensor or the exhaust gases not getting through, this can damage it too.
-Some catalytic converters can be susceptible to potentially damaging scrapes and bangs because they’re mounted on the underneath of the car.
+Some catalytic converters can also be susceptible to scrapes and bangs because they’re mounted on the underneath of the car.

 MOT tests will check your car’s emissions, and the car will fail if it exceeds a set level.
 So while it’s not illegal to drive without a catalytic converter, it’s very unlikely your car will pass if you don’t have one, or if it’s not working.